A 2x2 Matrix Is an Elegant Instrument to Effectively Communicate Insights

 - A Company is trying to grow within an existing market with existing products.

-- Can be achieved by attracting new customers (first buyers), which bought previously from competitors (stealing market share).
+- It can be achieved by attracting new customers (first buyers), which bought previously from competitors (stealing market share).

 - Low risk and growth potential.